401n16-EasyDraw/final/README.md

 ## Project description

-Our application lets an user search for a recipe, add arecipe, remove arecipe and add a recipes to favourites.
+Our application lets an user search for a recipe, add a recipe, remove arecipe and add a recipes to favourites.
 Also usr is capable of creating an account and save recipes.
 The user should be capable of clicking on a link that will lead to purchase the ingredients on the recipe.

 ### Links and Resources

 ### Documentation

 ### Setup